List of Alex Rider characters: Julius Grief

+Julius's deep hatred for Alex has often hinted that he was intended to be Alex's archenemy: his hatred is compounded by the fact that he looks perfectly identical to Alex, and is thus constantly reminded of how Alex beat him; the only notable difference between them is scratches around Julius' eyes from the hatred driving him to attempt to claw his eyes out.
+Julius is also described as being particularly susceptible to sunburn.

 Although he does not physically appear in the novel due to his death in Scorpia Rising, Julius had a strong influence in Nightshade in which Alex goes undercover as him in the Gibraltar prison so he could get close to Freddy Grey and follow him to Nightshade.
 While there, Alex discovers that Julius had made enemies at the prison and created his own escape plan before being broken out by SCORPIA, which he uses to escape himself, along with Freddy.
 Alex later tries to "join" Nightshade to build trust, but has his cover blown by Dominic Royce.
 Nightshade then uses him to start a diversion away from their plan, claiming that he really is "Julius", and causing law enforcement to focus on finding him.

-He is portrayed by Otto Farrant in the series, who also portrayed Alex.
+In the Alex Rider TV series, Otto Farrant, who portrays Alex, also portrays the clone Alex (whose name is never revealed).